alistaire47/passport/README.md

 ## Licensing

-`passport` is licenced as open-source software under [GPL-3](https://www.gnu.org/licenses/gpl.html).
-Unicode CLDR data is licensed according to [its own license](https://github.com/unicode-cldr/cldr-json/blob/master/LICENSE), a copy of which is included. `countrycode` regex are used as a modification under GPL-3; see the included aggregation script for modifiying code and date.
+`passport` is licensed as open-source software under [GPL-3](https://www.gnu.org/licenses/gpl.html).
+Unicode CLDR data is licensed according to [its own license](https://github.com/unicode-cldr/cldr-json/blob/master/LICENSE), a copy of which is included. `countrycode` regex are used as a modification under GPL-3; see the included aggregation script for modifying code and date.